IoFinnet/io-vault-disaster-recovery-cli/scripts/xrpl-tool/README.md

 ## Offline Usage

-The tool can work entirely offline except for:
+The tool can work offline except for:

 - Balance checking (optional)
 - Transaction broadcasting (optional)